JaimeMagiera/ecs-lisp-tools/README.md

 # ecs-lisp-tools

-The respository contains an elisp (Emacs LISP) file with various functions to simplify tasks in Emacs.
+The respository contains elisp (Emacs LISP) files with various functions to simplify tasks in Emacs.